vickywane/React-tic-tac-toe/README.md

 ### Further Improvements

-Although these goals were not identified in the task description, these are stretch goals that I will love to implement if I were to extend this interview application.
+Although these goals were not identified in the task description, these are stretch goals that I will love to implement later on.

 - Persisting the `userGameRecord` component state in browser's local storage.
 - Introduce the React context API for better state management.